GergelyEva/AndroidVehicleApp/README.md

 DatabaseHelper is a generic class for a generic database.
 The other DatabaseHelpers (Restaurant, Hotel, CarService) manage the SQLITE database for specific amenities.
 They have methods to insert and upgrade the specific databases.

+<p align="right">(<a href="#readme-top">Back to Top</a>)</p>

+### Services

+The NearbyActivity class retrieves information about nearby amenities( restaurants, hotels, car services).
+This information is then sent to the corresponding activities (NearbyHotelsActivity, NearbyRestaurantsActivity, NearbyServicesActivity).
+These activities are responsible for presenting the retrieved information to the user.
 ![My Image](img/restaurantlist.png)

 <p align="right">(<a href="#readme-top">Back to Top</a>)</p>